Serving the Poor

-Partners in Sustainable Development International is committed to uplifting the extreme poor in rural areas of Bangladesh through a partnership which empowers them to devise creative ways to solve the problems that keep them from financial security and independence.
-The Model is holistic and recognizes that the truly poor face so many obstacles to their economic recovery, that only a comprehensive program offers them an opportunity for permanent uplift out of poverty.
-In Bangladesh, the Model is being implemented by our sister organization, the Poverty Eradication Program (PEP).
+Partners in Sustainable Development International is committed to uplifting the extreme poor through a partnership which empowers them to devise creative ways to solve the problems that keep them from financial security and independence.
+We recognize that many of the extreme poor face so many obstacles to their economic recovery, that a comprehensive program is often required to offer them an opportunity for permanent uplift out of poverty.
+Sometimes, however, they only need a little assistance to become self-sufficient.
+Our programs are designed to work independently or in a more integrated way to meet the needs of the families we serve.
+In Bangladesh, the programs we fund are being implemented by our sister organization, the Poverty Eradication Program (PEP).

-The Model focuses on identifying the very poorest families as defined by the amount of food available to them each day and access to basic necessities, such as shelter, clean water, healthcare and appropriate seasonal clothing.
+We focus on identifying the very poorest families as defined by the amount of food available to them each day and their ability to access basic necessities, such as shelter, clean water, healthcare and appropriate seasonal clothing.
 Most begin the program without these basics - in a state of partial starvation.

 Once a family is stabilized, a social worker helps the family identify and prioritize its needs.
 Together they create a plan for financial independence that includes the entire family; children, parents, the elderly and the housebound.
 Every family member has an individual plan that is a part of the whole family’s success and includes whatever training, education, tools and the support needed for each member to be successful.